-The Automatic Ear Detection is a feature of the AirPods in which audio is switched to your AirPods the moment you put them in your ears, on the contrary, pulling even one of them out will result in the audio playback switching to the speaker of your phone.
+The Automatic Ear Detection is a feature of the AirPods in which audio is switched to your AirPods the moment you put them in your ears; on the contrary, pulling even one of them out will result in the audio playback switching to the speaker of your phone.

-Therefore, disabling this feature can benefit specifically those people who either like to work while listening to audio using a single AirPod or when they don’t want the audio to instantly switch to phone speaker the moment both AirPods are removed from the ears.
+Therefore, disabling this feature can benefit specifically those who either like to work while listening to audio using a single AirPod or when they don’t want the audio to instantly switch to a phone speaker the moment both AirPods are removed from the ears.

 To disable Automatic Ear Detection, do the following:

 - Open the AirPods charging case with both the AirPods inside

 - On any of your IOS devices, go to the settings and the ‘Bluetooth.’